aws/aws-encryption-sdk-python/examples/src/migration/README.rst

 ##################

-The native Python ESDK now uses the `AWS Cryptographic Material Providers Library`_, which introduces keyrings in place of the Master Key Provider.
+The native Python ESDK now uses the `AWS Cryptographic Material Providers Library`_, which introduces keyrings in place of Master Key Providers.
 The MPL abstracts lower level cryptographic materials management of encryption and decryption materials.

-This directory contains some examples to migrate from the legacy Master Key Providers to keyrings.
+This directory contains some examples to migrate from the old version of the ESDK.
+If you have messages encrypted in the older versions using Master Key Providers, these examples can guide you on how to decrypt those messages using the new version of the ESDK.
 Here is the list of examples:
-1. Migration to AWS KMS Keyring from AWS KMS Master Key Provider
+1. Migration example for AWS KMS keys
-2. Migration to Raw AES Keyring from Raw AES Master Key Provider
+2. Migration example for Raw AES keys
-3. Migration to Raw RSA Keyring from Raw RSA Master Key Provider
+3. Migration example for Raw RSA keys
 4. Setting a 'CommitmentPolicy' during migration

 .. _AWS Cryptographic Material Providers Library: https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html